 This press cost about a third of what I paid for the one from the kitchen store.
 In fact, it was less than most glass carafe coffeemakers.
 It was also bigger and, at the time, it had several positive reviews--but so did the one I'd bought at the store, to my astonishment.
 We'll see, I thought.

 Boy did I see.
 From the moment I took this press out of the box, I liked it.
 It was big and shiny.
-It was simpler than the other one, and maybe not quite as pretty, but it had a utilitarian feel to it that I really liked.
-It had a sturdy handle and a nice, thick, grabbable knob on the lid.
+It was simpler than the other one, and maybe not quite as pretty, but it had a utilitarian look and feel that I really liked.
+It had a sturdy handle and a great, grabbable knob on the lid.
 The pour spout was brilliant.
 The plunger and screen were made entirely of steel parts, impervious to breakdown from acidic coffee.
 Both the carafe and the lid were double-walled to keep coffee warm, and even though that isn't typically a concern for me, it gave the press a nice solid heft.
-(If you've read any of my other reviews, you know that heft is important to me.)

 I rarely do this, but I felt as though I'd been duped.
 About two weeks after I bought it, I washed up the first press as best I could and headed back to the kitchen store with it.
 I handed it to the cashier along with my receipt and said, "I don't know if I can return this, but if I can, I want to.
 I really, really hated this thing."